Professional Development

 Each resident will prepare for their PD time through a comprehensive three-year curriculum designed by Stanford Surgery residents, for Stanford Surgery residents.
 The program includes time to explore opportunities, find mentors, and learn the finer points of grant writing, all during protected education time.
 Furthermore, residents receive personal mentorship from one of two Directors of PD so that each plan is personalized to meet their individual goals.

 A bootcamp—operated by S-SPIRE Center—welcomes residents to this unique time in their academic career.
-Following this four-week intensive course, PD residents attend leadership seminars hosted by Vice Chair of Education Dr. Jim Korndorffer to further the residents’ growth while also keeping them connected with the Stanford community.
+Following this six-week intensive course, PD residents attend leadership seminars hosted by Vice Chair of Education Dr. Jim Korndorffer to further the residents’ growth while also keeping them connected with the Stanford community.

 We believe that the knowledge and skillsets obtained during PD time helps our surgical residents to differentiate themselves amongst the other 1200 outstanding graduates in surgery every year.